hjaremko/baca-cli/README.md

 ### Submit: `submit`

-Submit file to task given by its id.
+Submits given file to specified task.
+Will prompt the user for task, if not provided.

+- Optional parameter `--task <id>` explicitly sets problem to submit to.
 Use `baca tasks` to see what ids are available.
 - Optional parameter `--zip` will zip given file before submitting.
 The archive is saved as **`source.zip`**.
 - Optional parameter `--rename` will rename file before submitting and zipping.
-- Optional parameter `--language` explicitly sets input file language.
+- Optional parameter `--language <language>` explicitly sets input file language.
 - `submit config` opens editor to edit submit config.
 - `submit clear` clears saved submit config.